 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74.3% in Q1.
+Bill.com's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.6% in Q3.

-We were impressed by how strongly Bill.com outperformed analysts’ revenue expectations this quarter.
+We were impressed by the very optimistic revenue guidance Bill.com provided for the next quarter.
 And we were also excited to see the really strong revenue growth.
-Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
-The company is up 11.1% on the results and currently trades at $325.95 per share.
+Zooming out, we think this was a great quarter and shareholders will likely feel excited about the results.
+But investors might have been expecting more and the company is down 19.4% on the results and currently trades at $122.75 per share.

 Is Now The Time?

 Bill.com may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 There are a number of reasons why we think Bill.com is a great business.
-For a start, its revenue growth has been exceptional, and analysts believe that sort of growth is sustainable for now.
-And while its cash burn raises the question if it can sustainably maintain its growth, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its strong gross margins suggest it can operate profitably and sustainably.
+While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
+On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its strong gross margins suggest it can operate profitably and sustainably.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.